Tacos De Pescado

 Grilled Fish Tacos

 This grilled fish taco recipe is perfect for the summer BBQ.
-Top it off with a creamy chpotle salsa, and fresh chopped salad and it's soon to be a family favourite.
+Top it off with a creamy chpotle salsa & fresh chopped salad & it's soon to be a family favourite.
 Remember to leave enough time for marinating!
 People have been eating fish tacos in Mexico for many years, mostly in the coastal areas.
 They are a traditional dish in Baja California, a Mexican state that borders the US state of California.
-Often the fish is battered and fried, however the recipe we’re making here the fish is marinated and then grilled for a healthier option, similar to the fish taco style they make in Mexico City.
-You can use any flaky white fish that you can get for this recipe; barramundi, snapper and blue eye work really well.
-It’s common in Australia, the US and other countries to find toppings like cabbage or lettuce on your taco.
-It is valid, but in Mexico this is usually meant to be a salad on the side and not a part of the actual taco!
-As with most Mexican dishes, fish tacos are best enjoyed with good company and a cold beer.
+Often the fish is battered & fried, however the recipe we’re making here the fish is marinated & then grilled for a healthier option, similar to the fish taco style they make in Mexico City.
+You can use any flaky white fish that you can get for this recipe; barramundi, snapper & blue eye work really well.
+It’s common in Australia, the US & other countries to find toppings like cabbage or lettuce on your taco.
+It is valid, but in Mexico this is usually meant to be a salad on the side & not a part of the actual taco!
+As with most Mexican dishes, fish tacos are best enjoyed with good company & a cold beer.
 Make sure to have lots of serviettes available because this taco tends to get messy!

 SPICINESS